adam-rumpf/Computational-Probability-and-Statistics/docs/19-Hypothesis-Testing.md

 ## Decision making under uncertainty

-At this point, it is useful to take a look at where we have been in this course and where we are going.
+At this point, it is useful to take a look at where we have been in this book and where we are going.
 We did this in the case study, but we want to discuss it again in a little more detail.
 We first looked at descriptive models to help us understand our data.
 This also required us to get familiar with software.
 We learned about graphical summaries, data collection methods, and summary metrics.

 Next we learned about probability models.
 These models allowed us to use assumptions and a small number of parameters to make statements about data and also to simulate data.
 We found that there is a close tie between probability models and statistical models.
 In our first efforts at statistical modeling, we started to use data to create estimates for parameters of a probability model.
 This work resulted in point estimates via method of moments and maximum likelihood.